-\paragraph*{Determinisability}We say that WFAs $\cA$ and $\cB$ are \emph{equivalent} if $\cA(w)= \cB(w)$ for every word $w$.
-A WFA is $\cA$ is \emph{determinisable} if it is equivalent to some deterministic WFA.
-The \emph{determinisation problem} for WFA is to decide, given a WFA $\cA$, whether it is determinisable.
-This problem was recently shown to be decidable \cite{almagor2025determinization}.
+\paragraph*{Determinisability} We say that WFAs $\cA$ and $\cB$ are \emph{equivalent} if $\cA(w)= \cB(w)$ for every word $w$.
+A WFA $\cA$ is \emph{determinisable} if it is equivalent to some deterministic WFA.
+Our first point of comparison is the following problem. \begin{problem}[WFA Determinisation] Given a WFA $\cA$, decide whether $\cA$ is determinisable. \end{problem} This problem was recently shown to be decidable~\cite{almagor2026determinization}.